 Ghruta, which is also known as Ghrta and Ghrita, is an incredibly important and revered ingredient in the Ayurvedic system of medicine.
-Ghruta has been used for thousands of years and can provide people with a wide range of health benefits.
+Ghruta has been used for thousands of years for its vast health benefits.

-Ghruta is produced using a multi-step, hand-crafted process that has been used traditionally in Ayurveda for millennia.
+Traditional ghee and Ghruta is prepared using a multi-step, hand-crafted process that has been used traditionally in Ayurveda for millennia.

 The result is a nutrient-rich ancient food that nourishes the body, mind, and spirit.